Capital credits are an annual allocation of funds representing your share of ownership in the Cooperative.

-They are the margins, or the money left after expenses, shared by the members.
-Capital credits are based on each member’s annual energy usage and their contribution to margin.
+They are the margins or the money left after expenses, shared by the customer-owners.
+Capital credits are based on each customer-owners annual energy usage and their contribution to the margin.

-The Cooperative’s Board of Directors determines when capital credits can be paid to members based on maintaining a sound financial condition and in accordance with the Code of Regulations and board policy.
+The Cooperative’s Board of Directors determines when capital credits can be paid to customer-owners based on maintaining a sound financial condition and in accordance with the Code of Regulations and board policy.
 The distribution of capital credits, as approved by the Board, are normally mailed to the members in December.